-- 44. Review with the Chief Executive Officer and the Board of Directors the appointment, dismissal and replacement of the Chief Financial Officer and the Chief Accounting Officer and consult with the Chief Executive Officer about the performance evaluation and compensation of each. - 45.
-Review and reassess the adequacy of this Charter annually and recommend any proposed changes to the Nominating and Governance Committee and the Board for approval. - 46.
-Report to the Board, at least annually, all public company audit committee memberships by members of the Audit Committee. - 47.
-Annually review the Audit Committee's performance relative to this Charter and report the evaluation results to the Nominating and Governance Committee and the Board of Directors. - 48.
+- 37. Review and reassess the adequacy of this Charter annually and recommend any proposed changes to the Nominating and Governance Committee and the Board for approval. - 38.
+Report to the Board, at least annually, all public company audit committee memberships by members of the Audit Committee. - 39.
+Annually review the Committee's performance relative to this Charter and report the evaluation results to the Nominating and Governance Committee and the Board of Directors. - 40.
 Adopt an orientation program for new Audit Committee members.
-All Audit Committee members are encouraged to attend educational programs to enhance their Audit Committee membership, as they feel appropriate, and the costs of such program will be paid by the Company. - 49.
-Perform any other activities consistent with this Charter, the Company's By-laws, governing law and the Applicable Rules and Regulations, with respect to the financial affairs of the Company, as the Audit Committee deems appropriate, and report such other activities to the Board at their next meeting. - 50.
-Make regular reports to the Board. - 51.
-Regularly approve minutes of Audit Committee meetings.
+All Audit Committee members are encouraged to attend educational programs to enhance their Audit Committee membership, as they feel appropriate, and the costs of such program will be paid by the Company.

+- 41. Perform any other activities consistent with this Charter, the Company's By-laws, governing law and the Applicable Rules and Regulations, with respect to the financial affairs of the Company, as the Audit Committee deems appropriate, and report such other activities to the Board at their next meeting. - 42.
+Make regular reports to the Board. - 43.
+Regularly approve minutes of Committee meetings.

 While the Audit Committee has the responsibilities and powers set forth in this Charter, it is not the duty of the Audit Committee to plan or conduct audits or to determine that the Company's financial statements are complete and accurate and are in accordance with generally accepted accounting principles and the Applicable Rules and Regulations.
 These are the responsibilities of management and the independent auditors.
-It is also not the duty of the Audit Committee to conduct investigations, or to assure compliance with laws and regulations and the
+It is also not the duty of the Audit Committee to conduct investigations, or to assure compliance with laws and regulations and the Company's Code of Conduct.

-Company's Code of Conduct.
-However, with regard to investigations approved by resolution of the Audit Committee, or approved by resolution of the Board and delegated to the Audit Committee, and in which the Audit Committee believes there may be a potential conflict of interest, the Audit Committee shall select outside counsel, accountants or other consultants it deems appropriate and determines are independent of the Company and management.
-The cost of all such advisors will be paid by the Company.
-Further, the Audit Committee shall have the authority to engage outside advisors, including legal, accounting or other consultants to advise the Audit Committee or as it determines necessary to carry out its duties.
+The Audit Committee shall have the authority to engage outside advisors, including legal, accounting or other consultants to advise the Audit Committee or as it determines necessary to carry out its duties.
 The Audit Committee may request any officer or employee of the Company or the Company's outside counsel or independent auditors to attend a meeting of the Audit Committee or to meet with any members of, or consultants to, the Audit Committee.
 The Company shall provide for appropriate funding, as determined by the Audit Committee, for payment of compensation to the independent auditors for the purpose of preparing or issuing an audit report or performing other audit, review or attest services for the Company, compensation to any advisors employed by the Audit Committee, and administrative expenses of the Audit Committee that are necessary or appropriate in carrying out its duties.